DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Empirical Evaluation of

 \section{Empirical Evaluation of \approach}

-We conduct a comprehensive empirical evaluation to validate the efficacy of $\approach$.
-Our experimental evaluation provides a comprehensive assessment of our method, testing its performance on standard benchmarks, its scalability to large-scale datasets, its robustness across diverse architectures, and its behavior in challenging near-OOD scenarios.
-Throughout our evaluation, we use the energy score as the default scoring function for all methods.
-For brevity, a method such as $\approach(m)$ should be interpreted as $\approach(m) + \text{Energy}$.
+We conduct a comprehensive empirical evaluation to validate the efficacy of $\approach$, testing its performance on standard benchmarks, its scalability to large-scale datasets, its robustness across diverse architectures, and its behavior in challenging near-OOD scenarios.
+We follow the experiment setting provided in OpenOOD benchmark~\cite{openood} and explain the experimental setup in section~\ref{subsec: experimental setup}.
+These empirical studies demonstrate the superior performance of $\approach$ over existing primary baselines that are reported in section~\ref{subsec: Results and Discussion} and ~\ref{subsec: near ood}.